 New Jersey Week In Crime – 19 February

-A Central Jersey man is accused of killing his grandparents and a North Jersey woman is charged for killing a 90-year-old man.
+- A Central Jersey man is accused of killing his grandparents, and a North Jersey woman is charged with killing a 90-year-old man.

-2 women are facing charges for involvement in a crime linked to revenge.
+- Two women are facing charges for involvement in a crime linked to revenge:

 - 9 counts of making false calls to the 911 system